merorafael/yii2-monolog/docs/guide/database-handler.md

 ### Configuring handler in Monolog Component

-To configure DatabaseHandler just instantiate the object in your handlers list of channel wanted.
+To configure YiiDbHandler just instantiate the object in your handlers list of channel wanted.

 **Example:**